 EH 4325 Studies in the Novel

 The course will consist of close reading and analysis of selected American or British novels from various time periods.
 Course content may vary with repeated offerings.
-Offered fall semester of odd years.
+Offered odd fall semesters.

 EH 4333 Chaucer and Medieval Studies